vtphan/plot-tutorial/README.md

 Many points overlap, and hence, this is not very useful.

-It is better to look at the 5-point statistics of mpg across different cylinders.
+It is more informative to look at the 5-point statistics of mpg across different cylinders.
 It is best to view the variable "cyl" as qualitative/categorical data.
 (In other words, 4, 6, 8 are categories of cylinders not numerical/quantitative values.)
 ```
 > ggplot(mtcars, aes(x=factor(cyl), y=mpg)) + geom_bar(stat="identity")
 ```
 <img src="examples/out5.png" width=70% height=70%/>

+The boxplot (showing the quartiles of the data distribution) shows that (i) the distribution of mpg of 4 cylinder cars spreads out quite uniformly, (ii) the distribution of mpg of 8 cylinder cars is more concentrated.
 It can be even more useful to look at the distributions
 ```
 > ggplot(mtcars, aes(x=factor(cyl), y=mpg)) + geom_violin()
 ```